The Welsh comedian opens up about his first tour in seven years.

 And for a truly unforgettable virtual reality experience, visit Jeff Wayne’s The War of the Worlds: The Immersive Experience at the Old Metal Exchange before it closes on 31 August.

 Looking for a gig to see?
 On any given night, you’ll be spoilt for choice in London.
 From stadiums and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of August’s music offerings as a starting point.

 Mid-sized venues with big atmosphere:

 New music to have on your radar:

 Along with the London Underground, the capital is famous for many things – among them its royal palaces, fantastic selection of museums and gloriously green parks.
-Here are a few happenings at these and other popular sites.
+Here are a few hot happenings at these and other popular sites.

-You can do all this and more in the capital this June.
+You can do all this and more in the capital this August.
 For full details, head to our London Guide.